 Top 10 islands facts Selected as the most interesting among islands related questions in Islands quiz Which large island did the USA try to buy for $100,000,000 in 1946?Greenland.
 On 8 April 1941, the United States occupied Greenland in order to defend it against a possible invasion by Germany.
 After the end of WW2, the United States wished to keep the island for strategic reasons and offered $100,000,000, but Denmark refused to sell.Created by: globalquiz.orghistory of Scandinavia facts » What is the second largest island in Europe?
 (After Great Britain)Iceland, having area of 103 000 km², is larger than Ireland (84 406 km²).
 Other European islands are much smaller.Created by: Przemekgeography of Europe facts » On May 8, 1902, Ascension Day, all inhabitants of Saint-Pierre, the major city in Martinique, have died.
 Only two survived.
 What happened?Volcano eruption.
 The city was covered with pyroclastic flow, consisting of superheated steam and volcanic gases, with temperatures exceeding 1,075 °C (1,967 °F).
 One of the survivors was held in an underground cell in the town's jail.Created by: globalquiz.orgdisasters facts » This is Sable Island, known as the graveyard of the Atlantic.
 It is about 109 miles southeast of Nova Scotia.
 What is the island origin?Post-glacial.
 Sable Island is believed to have formed from a terminal moraine deposited on the continental shelf near the end of the last Ice Age.
 It emerges from vast shoals and shallows which, in tandem with frequent fog and sudden storms, have caused over 350 recorded shipwrecksCreated by: globalquiz.orgsatellite photos facts » Which island is known as "Lighthouse of the Mediterranean"?Stromboli.
 Mt Stromboli has been in almost one continuous eruption for the past 2000 years, which is the longest known in the world.
 The volcano explodes at intervals ranging from minutes to hours.
 This is known as Strombolian eruption type, also observed at other volcanoes worldwide.Created by: globalquiz.orggeography of Italy facts » Which part of Greece was never conquered by the Turks?Corfu is the second largest of the Ionian Islands, west of Greek Peninsula.
 It was long controlled by Venice, which repulsed several Turkish sieges, before falling under British rule following the Napoleonic Wars.
-Corfu was eventually ceded by the British Empire and unified with the modern Greece in 1864.Created by: Sumit Tamanggeography of Greece facts » Which direction are Easter Island moai facing?Inland.
+Corfu was eventually ceded by the British Empire and unified with the modern Greece in 1864.Created by: Sumit Tamangislands of Greece facts » Which direction are Easter Island moai facing?Inland.
 There is only one ahu (group of statues), Ahu Akivi, with moai facing the ocean.
 It is unusual also by being one of the few inland ahus.
 At all other ahus (including all coastal ones) moai face inland.Created by: globalquiz.orgChile facts » What is the highest time zone?UTC+14.
 Time zones range from UTC-12 to UTC+14.
 UTC+14 stretches as far as 30° east of the 180° longitude line and creates a large fold in the International Date Line.
 In Kiribati (UTC+14), the local time is the same as in Hawaiʻi (UTC−10:00), but the date is one day ahead.
 It is also 26 hours ahead of Baker Island (UTC−12:00).Created by: globalquiz.orgtime facts » Tristan da Cunha is the most remote inhabited archipelago in the world.
 Who discovered it?Tristan da Cunha lies in the south Atlantic Ocean, 2,816 kilometers (1,750 mi) from the nearest land, South Afric.
 In 1816 the United Kingdom formally annexed the islands, to ensure that the French would be unable to use the islands as a base for a rescue operation to free Napoleon Bonaparte from his prison in Saint Helena.
 Today, the main island has a permanent population of 275.Created by: globalquiz.orggeographical names facts » This photo has been taken at seaglass beach in Hawai'i.
 How is the seaglass formed?From garbage.
 Sea glass beaches are created from years of dumping garbage into an area of coastline.
 Sea glass begins as normal shards of broken glass that are then persistently tumbled and ground until the sharp edges are rounded.
 Created by: life-o-holicbeaches facts » Play islands quiz and see all the questions.